 What To Do When Unexpected Events Prompt a Company Sale?

 The President and CEO of the 50-year-old, international manufacturer of thermal processing equipment, Thermcraft, Inc., had worked hard his whole life nurturing and growing the business started by his parents.
-Nearing 65, he had on occasion, flirted with getting things to sell the company so he could enjoy the fruits of his labor in retirement — travel with his wife Nancy and do the things he’d always wanted to do that a working life didn’t allow time for.
+Nearing 65, he had on occasion flirted with getting things to ready sell the company so he could enjoy the fruits of his labor in retirement — traveling with his wife Nancy and doing the things he’d always wanted to do that a working life didn’t allow time for.

-But sadly, Tom Crafton died April 28, 2020, having lost his fight to beat leukemia.
+Sadly, Tom Crafton died April 28, 2020, having lost his battle with leukemia.

 “We interviewed several large investment banking and accounting firms, but we weren’t well taken with their approach,” Thomson remembers.
 “They were telling us what they were going to do, which of course worked for them, but they weren’t listening to us.”

 Then Wells Fargo recommended three other firms that might be a better fit.